Coding-Turtle0/Deep-Image-Prior-for-NDVI-Reconstruction/README.md

 These results indicate near-perfect structural recovery of vegetation patterns despite significant cloud occlusion and the absence of any training data.

-7.2 Qualitative Observations
+Qualitative Observations

-Visually, the reconstructed NDVI exhibits:

-Smooth and coherent vegetation regions
+Smooth and spatially coherent vegetation regions

-Accurate recovery under large cloud gaps
+Accurate recovery beneath cloud gaps

 No artificial textures or checkerboard artifacts

-Clear preservation of spatial gradients and boundaries
+Preservation of large-scale vegetation gradients

-8. Discussion

-The results demonstrate that Deep Image Prior provides a powerful regularization mechanism for NDVI reconstruction, even in the absence of training data.
-The strong performance highlights the suitability of convolutional inductive bias for modeling vegetation structure.

-The explicit exclusion of water bodies ensures that evaluation metrics reflect meaningful vegetation reconstruction rather than mixed land-cover effects.
-While the approach is computationally more intensive than interpolation-based methods, it avoids reliance on historical data, pretrained models, or region-specific tuning.
+Why Deep Image Prior Works Well for NDVI

+NDVI fields are spatially smooth and structured

+Convolutional architectures naturally favor such structure

+The network learns large-scale patterns before fitting fine-scale noise

+Early stopping prevents overfitting to corrupted observations

+These properties align well with the characteristics of vegetation indices.

-9. Limitations and Future Work
+Limitations

-This study evaluates DIP on a single spatial patch.
-Future work may include:
+Reconstruction is demonstrated on a single spatial patch

+Computational cost is higher than simple interpolation methods

+Water regions are not reconstructed due to fundamentally different NDVI behavior

+Future Work

-Multi-patch or full-tile reconstruction
+Multi-patch and full-tile reconstruction

-Quantitative comparison with interpolation and variational baselines
+Comparison with interpolation and variational baselines

-Joint reconstruction and super-resolution
+Joint cloud removal and super-resolution

-Extension to other vegetation indices such as LAI or EVI
+Extension to LAI and other vegetation indices

+Integration with multi-spectral reflectance data
 10. Conclusion

 This project demonstrates that Deep Image Prior can successfully reconstruct cloud-corrupted NDVI from a single satellite image using no training data.
 By combining realistic cloud masks, vegetation-aware loss formulation, and GPU-accelerated optimization, the method achieves high-fidelity vegetation reconstruction and provides a viable alternative to data-hungry supervised approaches.

+References

+Ulyanov, D., Vedaldi, A., & Lempitsky, V. (2018).
+Deep Image Prior.
+IEEE Conference on Computer Vision and Pattern Recognition (CVPR).